 - High blood pressure

 - Diabetes – if you have poor diabetes control, your risk of heart disease strongly increases.

-- Obesity – keeping to a healthy weight is good for our hearts
+- Obesity – keeping to a healthy weight is good for your heart.

 - Polycystic ovarian disease